30-Second Overview

 - Digital human rights protection

-Net Zero Digital Transformation
+Net-Zero Digital Transformation

-Green Digital Programs:
+Green Digital Initiatives:

-- Data center energy-saving technology
+- Data center energy-saving technologies

 - Solar-powered 5G base stations